woshiwuja/silo/README.md

 ./zig-out/build/silo
 ```

-Needs zig 0.14
+Needs zig 0.14.1

+The packages should get downloaded automatically

-Once it has started you can visit https://flecs.dev/explorer and it should connect to your instance
+Once it has started you can visit https://flecs.dev/explorer and it should connect to your instance.